open-atmos/PyMPDATA/paper/paper.md

 # Package features summary

-PyMPDATA is an open source software released under the terms of the GNU General Public License 3.0.
+PyMPDATA is a free and open-source software released under the terms of the GNU General Public License 3.0.

-PyMPDATA is built on top of Numba [@Lam_et_al_2015] which is a just-in-time compiler that translates Python code into fast machine code using the Low Level Virtual Machine (LLVM) compiler infrastructure.
+PyMPDATA is built on top of Numba [@Lam_et_al_2015] which is a just-in-time compiler that translates Python code into fast machine code using the Low Level Virtual Machine (LLVM, https://llvm.org/) compiler infrastructure.
 PyMPDATA API uses NumPy for array-oriented input and output.
 Usage of PyMPDATA from Julia and Matlab through Python interoperabiity tools is depicted in the PyMPDATA README file.